 The student must meet with their dissertation committee and complete the qualifying exam by the end of their second semester.

 Two weeks prior to the meeting with their dissertation committee, the student will submit to the committee 2 different two-page, single-spaced written documents.
 One will summarize their proposed dissertation research.
 The second is a mini proposal on any research topic other than that included within their dissertation research.
 The goal of the second proposal is to determine the student’s ability to formulate and test research questions independent of their advisor.
 Figures and references are not counted toward the 2-page limit for either document.
-During the meeting, the student’s committee will assess the student's general knowledge of geology and research topics surrounding his/her proposed dissertation to determine if the student has the necessary skill set and knowledge to proceed with a Ph.D.
+During the meeting, the student’s committee will assess the student's general knowledge of geology and research topics surrounding their proposed dissertation to determine if the student has the necessary skill set and knowledge to proceed with a Ph.D.
 The examination will consist of 1) the student giving two ~15 minute presentations, one on their written thesis plan and the other on their 2nd proposal; and 2) 1-2 hour oral questioning on the research plan and on fundamental concepts in geosciences that would be expected for a doctoral candidate at the end of their first year.
 Several geoscience sub-disciplines may have more specific requirements for the structure and content of this exam, and students should check with the coordinators of those programs for more information.
 The committee will report either “pass”, “conditional pass” or “fail” based on a simple majority vote in writing to the Graduate Program Director.
 In the case of “Pass”, the student may continue in the doctoral program.
 In the case of “Conditional Pass”, the committee will provide suggestions for additional coursework or studies that should be undertaken during the student’s progress toward the doctoral degree.
 These recommendations shall be used by the advisor and the student to help define the student’s Program of Study.
 The Program of Study is to be submitted to the Graduate School by the end of the 4th semester.
 With an outcome of “fail”, the student will not be allowed to continue in the department’s doctoral program, but may be eligible to complete the requirements of a Master’s degree.

 2. Comprehensive examination